-Everyone ages 18 to 79 needs to get tested for hepatitis C at least once.
+Everyone age 18 years and older should get tested for hepatitis C at least once in their life.
 Hepatitis C is a serious liver disease caused by the hepatitis C virus (HCV).
-The most common way to get hepatitis C is by coming into contact with the blood of someone who has it.
+The most common way to get hepatitis C is by coming in contact with the blood of someone who has it.
 In the United States, people usually get hepatitis C by sharing needles.

 Many people who have hepatitis C live for years without feeling sick.
-But the virus can still damage your liver — even when it’s not causing any symptoms.
+But the virus can still damage your liver and cause liver cancer — even if you don’t feel sick.
 You could also spread the virus to others without knowing it.

 The only way to know for sure if you have hepatitis C is to get a blood test.
 Medicine can cure most cases of hepatitis C.

 When you visit the doctor, it helps to have questions ready ahead of time.
 You can also ask a family member or friend to go with you to take notes.

 Consider taking this list of questions to your next appointment.

 - Do I need to get tested for hepatitis C?

 - What puts me at risk for hepatitis C?